 top of page

-Body Dysmorphia and Disordered Eating Postpartum: Understanding and Healing
+Embracing Change: Navigating Postpartum Body Dysmorphia and Disordered Eating

 Understanding Postpartum Body Dysmorphia

-Body dysmorphia, or body dysmorphic disorder (BDD), involves persistent and intrusive thoughts about percieved flaws in one's appearance.
-These thoughts often lead to anxiety, shame, and avoidance behaviors - like avoiding mirrors, social situations, or even photos with your baby.
+Body dysmorphia, or body dysmorphic disorder (BDD), involves persistent and intrusive thoughts about perceived flaws in one's appearance.
+These thoughts often lead to anxiety, shame, and avoidance behaviors—like avoiding mirrors, social situations, or even photos with your baby.

 After giving birth, the body changes in dramatic ways: skin, weight, shape, and hormones all shift.
-Social media and cultural pressue to "bounce back" can worsen these feelings, leading new mothers to believe they should look the way they did before pregnancy - oftne within weeks or months.
+Social media and cultural pressure to "bounce back" can worsen these feelings, leading new mothers to believe they should look the way they did before pregnancy—often within weeks or months.
 When these thoughts interfere with daily life, it may be a sign of postpartum body dysmorphia.

 How Disordered Eating Can Show Up Postpartum